trigger-segfault/TriggersTools.SteinsGate/Readme.md

 # TriggersTools.SteinsGate

+A [web tool](https://trigger-testing.github.io/pwa-examples/divergence-meter/) is also available for drawing divergence meters without needing to download a program.

+***

 A .NET Standard library for generating divergence meter displays.
 It may contain other Steins;Gate features in the future.
 Drawing is done using the .NET Standard library `System.Drawing.Common`, which is available as a Nuget package.

 [![Discord](https://img.shields.io/discord/436949335947870238.svg?style=flat&logo=discord&label=chat&colorB=7389DC&link=https://discord.gg/vB7jUbY)](https://discord.gg/vB7jUbY)